 By Melinda Maryniuk, MEd, RD, CDCES

-When you’re trying to get basic answers to questions about food and diabetes, seeing a dietitian can be invaluable.
-Finding the right one can take time but it’s well worth it.
+When you’re trying to get basic answers to questions about food and diabetes, seeing a dietitian can be super helpful.
+Finding the right one can take time, but it’s well worth it.

 Experience.
 Ask how many years the person has been working in the field – and if their experience has been primarily inpatient or outpatient.
 You’ll want someone with stronger outpatient experience.